wooster-core/Documentation/OBS: Recording a Slideshow Using Your Computer.md

+# ONE-BUTTON STUDIO
-# How to record a presentation from your computer
+## How to record a presentation from your computer
 *Written by Komal Mesvani, Converted into Markdown by Katie Randazzo.*

 1. Check out cables (VGA cable or HDMI cable) and a dongle for a Mac computer from the Andrews circulation desk.